liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/onboarding/one.md

 Follow these steps to prepare your project:

 1\.
 Initialize a Java Gradle project the way you prefer.
-For example, you can do this by using the `gradle init` command for Groovy or Kotlin.
-Run the command that corresponds to the language you want to use for your project:
+For example, you can do this by using the `gradle init` command for Groovy or Kotlin:

 ```bash
 # For using Gradle with Groovy scripts